Non-stationary time series attribution for heatwaves over Europe: Theory and Methods

 \subsection{Attribution of extreme events}

 The attribution of extreme events corresponds to the statistical answer to the question of whether or not a specific event was caused by anthropogenic climate change.
-The theoretical foundation of the attribution is presented in detail by \citet{ProbabilitiesofCausationofClimateChanges} and is based on the so-called causal counterfactual theory.
-Defining the scenario with climate change as $m_1$ and the scenario without climate change as $m_0$, the main result of the attribution is given by the probability of necessity, which is defined as
+The theoretical foundation of the attribution is presented in detail by \citet{ProbabilitiesofCausationofClimateChanges} and is based on causal counterfactual theory.

-This describes the probability that the event $X$ would not have occurred (denoted $\lnot X$) in the absence of $m_1$, denoted by $\text{do}(m_0)$ (i.e., experimentally enforcing the scenario to be $m_0$), given that both the event $X$ and the scenario $m_1$ have, in fact, occurred.
-Under certain conditions mentioned by \citet{ProbabilitiesofCausationofClimateChanges}, $\text{PN}$ can be formulated as

-with $p_0$ as the probability of an event given a scenario without anthropogenic emissions (HIST-NAT) and $p_1$ as the probability of the same event given a scenario with anthropogenic emissions (HIST).
-This term is equivalent to the fraction of attributable risk (FAR) often used in attribution studies \citep{45935409b24941868afbc5d93c60d166}.
-If $\text{PN}>0$, anthropogenic climate change contributed to the event or, in other words, made it more likely to occur.
-It is also common to rewrite $\text{PN}>0$ in terms of the probability ratio $\text{PR}$ defined as